smlgit/fpbinary/README.md

 pip install git+https://github.com/smlgit/fpbinary.git
 ```

-This will download the source from git and rund the setup script for you.
+This will download the source from git and run the setup script for you.

 Alternatively, you can clone the fpbinary repository and run the setup script: